docker/docs/docker-store/publish.md

 ## Onboarding

-The publishing process for the Docker Store is straightforward, and can be initiated from the landing page.
-You can sign in with your Docker ID, and specify a product name and image source from a private repository.
-We require that your product images are stored in private repositories via Docker Cloud and/or Hub, as they serve as an internal staging area from which you can revise and submit content for review.
+The Docker Store publishing process begins from the landing page: sign in with your Docker ID and specify a product name and image source from a private repository.
+Your product images must be stored in private repositories of Docker Cloud and/or Hub as they serve as an internal staging area from which you can revise and submit content for review.

-Once you specify a private-repository source for your product, you can provide the content-manifest items to populate your product’s details page.
+After specifying a source, provide the content-manifest items to populate your product details page.
 These items include logos, descriptions, and licensing and support links so that customers can make informed decisions about your image.
 These items are submitted alongside the image itself for moderation.

 The Docker Store team then conducts a comprehensive review of your image and metadata.
-We use Docker Security Scanning to evaluate your product images’ security, and share results with you as the publisher.
+We use Docker Security Scanning to evaluate the security of your product images, and share results with you as the publisher.
 During the image-moderation phase, we iterate back and forth with publishers to address outstanding vulnerabilities and content-manifest issues until the image is ready for publication.